Skip to main content

 • Appropriate timelines for producer implementation of regulations.

-• MDEGLE being responsible to pay legal fees incurred by the respondent from a wrongful enforcement action if the enforcement action is settled, a consent agreement is reached, or the action is decided in the respondent’s favor.
+• EGLE being responsible to pay legal fees incurred by the respondent from a wrongful enforcement action if the enforcement action is settled, a consent agreement is reached, or the action is decided in the respondent’s favor.

 • A farm’s ability to move portable toilets within and between their farms.